- Police Department

 Communications 9-1-1 Center

 The Wheeling 9-1-1 Center provides 24-hour, 7-day-a-week services for the Village of Wheeling and the City of Des Plaines with a combined population of 97,000.
-On average, the Center handles 440 telephone calls per day and dispatches approximately 98,175 calls for service annually; not all calls for service required a case report.
+On average, the Center answers over 280 telephone calls per day and processes approximately 114,000 calls for service annually; not all require a case report.

-We strive to manage all requests efficiently and accurately in a manner that leaves the public and emergency responders confident in the performance of the Center.Nineteen full-time telecommunicators staff the Center, which includes four Team Leaders, and four part-time telecommunicators.
+Fifteen full-time telecommunicators staff the Center, which includes three Team Leaders and three Assistant Team Leaders.
+The staff is supplemented by several part-time telecommunicators, many of whom are police officers.
 The personnel assigned are responsible for performing a broad range of duties to ensure the prompt answering of incoming requests for police, fire, and emergency medical services and the timely and efficient dispatch of police, units in response to those requests.
+Calls for fire and emergency medical service are transferred to a secondary dispatch service, Regional Emergency Dispatch, located in Northbrook, IL.

 - You are witnessing an in-progress crime

-- You fear for your life or safety, or for that of another
+- You fear you life or safety, or for that of another

-- You believe there is an imminent threat to property
+- You believe there is an imminent threat to your property

 Text to 9-1-1